microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Query settings DimCustomer](./Media/QuerySettingsDimCustomer.png)

----

 <font size="6">✅ Lab check</font>

-Now that our data is being ingested and stored in our dataflow's [Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-introduction), we'll leverage [computed tables](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios) to apply transformation logic via the enhanced compute engine.
+Now that our data is being ingested and stored in our Lakehouse, we'll leverage [computed tables](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios) to apply transformation logic via the enhanced compute engine.

 Learn more about the [Global search box](https://learn.microsoft.com/power-query/search-box)

 Learn more about the [benefits of loading data without transformation for Text/CSV files](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios#load-data-without-transformation-for-textcsv-files)

+---
 ---
 ## Diagram view